Darkpenguin1/CPP_Project/README.md

 The detailed breakdown includes total streams, earnings per platform, and average streams and earnings per platform.

-This project is just the begginign of my C++ journey thank you for stopping by!!!!!
+This project is just the beginning of my C++ journey thank you for stopping by!!!!!